 - X is a random variable that describes our random experiment.
 E.g., it can denote the number of sixes we get in ten dice rolls, and the probability associated with each possible result.

-- E(X) is the expected value of our event (as described informally in the section below).
+- E(X) is the expected value of our event (as described informally in expected value calculator ).
+If you haven't yet encountered this notion, visit our

 - σ² (read: sigma squared) denotes the variance of our event.
 This parameter describes how much the result of our event can differ if we repeat the experiment several times, and how likely it is to happen.
 Note that it is traditionally given as a square of some value, σ, which can (and does) sometimes appear in calculations without the square.